Whipple10m/pyfzreader/README.md

 The library can open `fz` files stored as:

+- LZMA: with the extension of `.fz.xz`, using the Python `lzma` package that is part of the Python Standard Library,
 - BZIP2: with the extension of `.fz.bz2`, using the Python `bz2` package that is part of the Python Standard Library,
 - GZIP: with the extension of `.fz.gz`, or `.fzg`, using the Python `gzip` package that is part of the Python Standard Library,
 - LZW (UNIX) compress: with the extension of `.fz.Z`, or `.fzz` using the `gunzip` application as a sub-process,